2dengine/love.js/readme.md

 If you are running any other kind of web server (NGINX, OpenResty, Windows Server, etc) you will need to to configure the correct headers on your own (see "Cross-Origin-Opener-Policy" and "Cross-Origin-Embedder-Policy").

 ## Usage
-We use the following URL parameter "?g=" to choose which game to run:
+Use the "?g=" parameter to choose which game to run:
 ```
 example.com/player/?g=mygame.love
 ```